ahsen-elite/ataie.me/README.md

 ## 👤 About the Developer

-**Ghulam Abbas Ataie** is a Senior Software Developer and Technical Lead with expertise in:
+**Abbas Ataie** is a Senior Software Developer and Technical Lead with expertise in:

 - Full-Stack Development
 - Cloud Architecture